IOS-OSD-DPG/pycurrents_ADCP_processing/README.md

 A description of output data format can be found in the RDI Ocean Surveyor technical manual at http://www.teledynemarine.com/Documents/Brand%20Support/RD%20INSTRUMENTS/Technical%20Resources/Manuals%20and%20Guides/Ocean%20Surveyor_Observer/Ocean%20Surveyor%20Technical%20Manual_Apr18.pdf, starting on page 148.

 ## Credits
-*ADCP_pycurrents_L1.py* is based off of the gist, *RdiToNetcdf.ipynb*, by Jody Klymak (https://github.com/jklymak).
+*ADCP_pycurrents_L1.py* is based off of the gist, *RdiToNetcdf.ipynb*, by Jody Klymak (https://github.com/jklymak), and includes contributions from Di Wan (https://github.com/onedwd) and Eric Firing (https://github.com/efiring). *add_var2nc.py* was written by Di Wan.

-## Note
-For a sample output netCDF file, please contact Hana Hourston at hana.hourston@dfo-mpo.gc.ca.